Valery Kechinov

-Valery Viktorovich Kechinov (Валерий Викторович Кечинов; born 5 August 1974) is an Uzbekistani and Russian former international footballer, who played as a midfielder.
+Valery Viktorovich Kechinov (Валерий Викторович Кечинов; born 5 August 1974) is a former international footballer, who played as a midfielder.
 He spent the majority of his playing career at Spartak Moscow.
+Born in Uzbekistan, he was an Uzbek and Russian international.

 Playing career

 Kechinov was born in Uzbekistan and started his professional career at local Pakhtakor, with whom he won the Uzbek League title, before moving to Moscow.
 With Spartak, Kechinov won six Russian Premier League titles and one Cup.

 In 2001, after falling out with Oleg Romantsev, Kechinov spent almost entire season on the bench and at the end of the season signed a deal with Saturn Ramenskoe.
 Kechinov wasn't the only player to have problems with the Spartak management at that time, earlier other star players such as Ilia Tsymbalar, Andrey Tikhonov, Sergey Yuran, Ramiz Mamedov and Evgeniy Bushmanov were forced to leave the team for similar reasons.

 After a brief spell at Saturn, Kechinov moved to Shinnik, where he spent the next three years of his career, until retiring in 2004.